NewDefectus/defasm/core/README.md

 # JavaScript types
 ## `AssemblyState`
 This is the primary export of the assembler; an object of this type is needed to run it.
-Its constructor takes in an optional config object, which can be used to set the initial parsing syntax to Intel or AT&T (defaults to AT&T).
+Its constructor takes in an optional config object, which can be used to set the initial parsing syntax to Intel or AT&T (defaults to AT&T) and whether or not the .text section is writable.

 The class has the following properties:
 * `compiledRange` - the range of text parsed by the compiler during the last call to `compile` (used for debugging)